catalystcalifornia/RaceCounts/Methodology/README_Race_Ethnicity.md

 There are instances where we use different terms, or definitions, due to considerations like the preferences of our partners on a specific project or data considerations.

 *See [this document](https://github.com/catalystcalifornia/RaceCounts/blob/main/Methodology/SWANA_SoAsian_Ancestry.xlsx) for the list of ancestries included in Southwest Asian / North African and South Asian categories.
-We have also created this [SWANA Data Sources document](https://github.com/catalystcalifornia/RaceCounts/blob/main/Methodology/SWANA_Data_Sources.docx) for reference.
+We have also created this [SWANA Data Sources](https://github.com/catalystcalifornia/RaceCounts/blob/main/Methodology/SWANA_Data_Sources.docx) document that details how data definitions change by data source.

 The specific definition of each race / ethnicity for each indicator can be found in the [Indicator Methodology documents](https://github.com/catalystcalifornia/RaceCounts/tree/main/Methodology).